imThamizhselvan/shashavilla/README.md

-This project is for client, but later he granted me permission to open source it for future utilization for other business owners.
+This project is for my Friend George's homestay property, he granted me permission to open source it for future utilization for other developers/business.

 Feel free to add features here.

+#Intuitive Design
+I planned to make this project neat and clean so I went on to use the basic colors like grey, black and white.
+This gives a minimalist style and feels to the user that matches with the hotel theme and also provides a clear image of the app.
+And the carousel is introduced to provide a smooth seamless user interface.

+#Interactive Gallery View With Lazy loading Technique
+I wanted to make sure that the user have a seamless experience while using the website.
+So I added a lazy loading technique to load the images so the image will be loaded after the user scrolled to the particular image slide.

+#Increase in booking
+With the deployment of the app, the site experience more booking during the weekend and also on weekdays.
+And this provides the hotel with the online presence that enables to connect with young age group people.

-## Available Scripts
+## Below are the Scripts that you can use

 In the project directory, you can run: